Western Alumni

 Resources

-Expanded tax benefit details
+Expanded tax benefit details for internships

 • Government of Canada’s Student Work Placement Program (SWPP): Organizations within Canada that offer full-time employment opportunities between 12-16 weeks for Canadian post-secondary student can receive wage subsides up to 75%.
 Please note: Western does not administer the SWPP program.
 For questions about your eligibility, email NC-DGOP-POB-SWP-PPE-GD@hrsdc-rhdcc.gc.ca